xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ## XIP Types

-There are three major category of XIPs, as well as more specific subcategories:
+There are three major categories of XIPs, as well as more specific subcategories:

 - A **Standards Track XIP** describes any changes affecting most or all XMTP implementations, or the interoperability of applications using XMTP.
   - **Core**: includes backwards-incompatible changes that require a consensus fork